Advance Care Planning

 How do I communicate my wishes to others?

-At St Vincent’s Hospital, we understand that it’s not easy to have a conversation about your future healthcare.
+At St Vincent’s Hospital, we understand that it may not be an easy to have a conversation about your future healthcare.
 Often, the hardest part is getting started.
 It’s normal to feel uncomfortable and emotional when you have these conversations, and you may need time.

 Let your healthcare team know who your chosen person is, in case they need to be contacted suddenly.
-It’s a good idea to provide copies of your Advance Care Plan with your chosen person, family members and your healthcare team.
+It’s a good idea to provide copies of your Advance Care Directive or plan with your chosen person, family members, and your healthcare team.

 Where can I find more help?